FRIEDparrot/fenicsx_cell_homogenization/README.md

-# Cell Homogenization program Solver using FEnicsx
+# Cell Homogenization solver using FEnicsx
 ## 1) Introduction
 🚀 This is a Fenicsx python project using finite element method (FEM) to compute effective stiffness tensor of cells.